 She is passionate about improving the care and support of people with dementia and their families and carers and led the initial development, and now the ongoing implementation of the ‘Promoting Excellence’ framework and workforce development plan at NHS Education for Scotland.

-For the past 16 years she has been a weekly voluntary tutor for the Adult Literacy Programme in West Lothian.
-Since Feb 2010, she has also been a volunteer Lay Assessor for the Scottish Care Inspectorate (CI), accompanying different CI inspectors on whole day unannounced inspections of Care Homes for the Elderly in Lothian, Fife or the Borders.
+For more than 15 years, she was a weekly volunteer tutor for the Adult Literacy programme in West Lothian.
+Since Feb 2010, she has been a volunteer inspector for the Care Inspectorate of Care Homes for the Elderly, covering Lothians, Fife and the Borders.
+She also has an interest in the mental welfare of young people.

 Alan is a retired Old Age Psychiatrist, and was author of the popular textbook ‘Understanding Dementia’.
 He has always had a particular interest in the ethical and legal aspects of dementia and on collaboration in providing services.
 He is also on the Boards of Lifecare Edinburgh, the Meniere’s society and the Equality Network, and is on the Council for Music in Hospitals for Scotland.